 Basement Flooding

-There is a new kind of storm hitting Chicago in recent years—heavy rains that can be very local, very intense and hard to predict.
-They dump 2 inches or more per hour on a given neighborhood.
-This volume quickly overwhelms local sewers, which were not designed for such intense rainfall.
-Sewer mains fill up, and additional water pushes into basements through our private drains.
+As our climate has changed in recent years, there is a new kind of storm hitting Chicago with heavy rains that can be very localized, very intense and hard to predict.
+They can dump two inches or more hourly on a given neighborhood.
+Our sewer system was designed decades ago when storm patterns were very different.
+During intense storms, sewer mains fill up, and additional water pushes into basements through the private sewer drains.

-The second is water from rooftops.
-As much as 500 gallons of water can fall on the average residential rooftop.
-In the old days, City code required that gutter downspouts be connected to private drains (PD’s) that carry domestic water to sewers.
-This was fine for normal, old fashioned rains.
-But, when sewers are full, the water has nowhere to go but your basement.
-In essence, we are flooding ourselves.
+During a heavy storm, as much as 500 gallons of water can fall on the average residential rooftop.
+In the old days, City code required that gutter downspouts be connected to a house's private sewer drain that carries storm and wastewater to sewers.
+But when the sewers are full, the water has nowhere to go but your basement.
+This is why we recommend disconnecting downspouts from the drainage system and direct the water they carry to your lawn instead.

 The City is working hard to improve our aging infrastructure, but there are 4,400 miles of sewer main in Chicago, and mere replacement is not the answer.
 The key is to keep as much water out of the sewer as possible during the heaviest rains.